 Product marketing teams at consumer packaged goods (CPG) companies are experiencing consumer whim whiplash.
 Fear of missing out (or FOMO) isn’t just a consumer phenomenon; it applies to brands attempting to capture whatever revenue can be derived from the next hot trend.
 Maybe we should call it FOMORG – fear of missing out on revenue growth.

 That fear has a solid basis, as long-held advantages for the biggest CPG manufacturers have been largely swept away in our omnichannel, digital era.
 In the 20th century, the confluence of mass media, mass production and retailing, and a growing middle class gave CPG firms the ideal environment to develop powerhouse brands.
+Read about omnichannel best practices in our guide.

 The Digital Revolution and Other Societal Trends Alter the CPG Landscape